ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

    or 'Snapshot' for a [snapshot image](../../client-api/operations/maintenance/backup/backup#snapshot).

 3. **Exclude databases**
-   Toggle whether to exclude some of the databases from the server-wide backup, then select databases and press 'add'.
+   Toggle whether to exclude some of the databases from the server-wide backup.
+   Select an existing database from the dropdown, or enter a new database name of your choice, then click 'Add Database'.

 4. **Schedule**
    Define task contents (Full and/or Incremental) and schedule execution time.